Haveri

-Haveri or Hāvēri is a city and headquarters of Haveri district of Karnataka State in India.
+Haveri is a city and headquarters of Haveri district of Karnataka State in India.
 Haveri is famous for its cardamom garlands, Byadagi red chillies and Hukkeri Math.
 Around 25 km away, there is a place called Bada, which is the birthplace of 16-century poet Kanakadasa.

 Etymology

 The name Haveri is derived from the Kannada words haavu and keri, which means place of snakes.